Santa Barbara California, USA Travel Guide

 You will find uni at sushi restaurants and some seafood eateries.

 Avocado Toast: Many cafes and brunch spots offer creative versions.
-Fish Tacos: The American riviera excels at these due to Mexican influence and fresh seafood.
+Fish Tacos: The American riviera excels at these particular due to Mexican influence and fresh seafood.

 Tri-Tip Sandwich: A flavorful beef cut found at BBQ joints or casual eateries.